Jan Joosten (biblical scholar): Child pornography conviction

 On 18 June 2020, Joosten was sentenced by the Saverne (he lives in the Bas-Rhin region) criminal court to one year in prison and placed on the sex offender registry in France for holding 27,000 images and one thousand videos of child pornography, including images of children being raped.
 Joosten admitted to offences dating from 2014 to May 2020 after being exposed by Strasbourg LION (laboratoire d’investigation opérationnelle du numérique) as part of a lengthy investigation.
 Joosten downloaded the images over a six-year period.
 He was 'relieved to be arrested'.
 He described his addiction to pornographic images and videos of children as a "secret garden" that contradicted who he is as a person.

 On his conviction, he was not immediately incarcerated.
 His sentence would be supervised, and he would have to complete a three-year programme of treatment.
 He was prohibited from any activity bringing him into contact with minors.
 Joosten has four children.

 Rémi Gounelle, the Dean of the Faculté de théologie protestante de Strasbourg, released this statement following Joosten's arrest:

 Nous sommes tous tombés de haut.
 Il n'y avait aucune suspicion de ce genre, aucun problème avec les étudiants.
 C'est une affaire moralement très choquante mais qui ne remet pas en cause les grandes compétences pédagogiques et scientifiques de Jan Joosten.
 C’est surtout profondément triste.
 Jan est tombé dans une forme d'addiction dont il n'a pas réussi à sortir.
 Il luttait contre ses pulsions négatives sans parvenir à y échapper.
 Cela nous montre la complexité de l’être humain.
 Jan est un collègue très apprécié et il vivait avec ça.
 Cela rend humble de découvrir cette addiction, cette fragilité.

 Gounelle argued that, whilst the unmasking of Joosten as a paedophile was deeply shocking, it does not call into question his pedagogical and scientific skills.

-In a public statement that noted his "shocking crimes and... the suffering endured by those in the images he accessed," Oxford University announced Joosten's removal from employment.
+In a public statement that noted his "shocking crimes and... the suffering endured by those in the images he accessed," the University of Oxford announced Joosten's removal from employment.

 Joosten continued to have a role at Strasbourg, however, which lasted until 2021.